-Your Newman account and e-mail
+Your Birmingham Newman IT account

-When your enrolment is complete, you'll be sent your Newman email and a link to set up your password.
+When your enrolment is complete, you'll be sent your Birmingham Newman email and a link to set up your account.
 This will be sent to the email address you used when you applied.

-You'll use this email and password to log in to all our systems, so make sure you choose a memorable and secure password.
+You'll use this account to log in to all our systems.
 If you are having trouble logging in, please contact the IT Service Desk.
-To update this address, go to https://login.newman. ac.uk/pw/update.

-Lecturers and support services will communicate with you through your Newman email so it's really important to check it regularly.
+Lecturers and support services will communicate with you through your Birmingham Newman account, so it's important to check your inbox regularly.
 It's also one of the key channels the university will use to communicate important messages and updates.

-We'd advise downloading the Outlook app to your mobile device and adding your Newman email account.
+We'd advise downloading the Outlook app to your mobile device and adding your Birmingham Newman account.

 You can find instructions on how to do that through the university's self-service portal.